Chart Color Schemes

 Employment drivers in Malabar - La Perouse are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Malabar - La Perouse has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 7.8% as of June 2025.
+Malabar - La Perouse has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in June 2025 was 7.8%, showing an estimated employment growth of 3.7% over the past year.

 Frequently Asked Questions - Employment